opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 The following options enable telemetry devices on OpenSearch Benchmark.

 - `--telemetry`: Enables the provided telemetry devices when the devices are provided using a comma-separated list.
 You can find a list of possible telemetry devices by using `opensearch-benchmark list telemetry`.
-- `--telemetry-params`: Defines a comma-separated list of key:value pairs that are injected verbatim into the telemetry devices as parameters.
+- `--telemetry-params`: Defines a comma-separated list of key-value pairs that are injected verbatim into the telemetry devices as parameters.

 ### Errors